Turekkerem/Turekkerem/README.md

 ### 💻 "Vibecoding" & Development
 In my free time, I am a big fan of "vibecoding."
 While I might not write every single line of a complex script from scratch, I understand language structures deeply enough to correct AI hallucinations, stitch together logic, and build some genuinely cool tools.
-* Let's be honest: a lot of my C/C++ work is carefully glued-together code that I fully understand, but wouldn't want to type out manually.
+* Let's be honest: some of my C++ work is carefully glued-together code that I fully understand, but wouldn't want to type out manually.
 Huge shoutout to the WinAPI authors for their *incredibly descriptive and intuitive* documentation (yes, that is heavy sarcasm).
 * Aside from coding, I keep my skills sharp by maintaining my daily streak on TryHackMe.

 ---